House GOP leaders go back to drawing board on VA ‘choice’ measure

 Mr. Roe said it was a needed solution to the problem.

-“We know that veteran demand for care through Choice has never been higher and consequently the remaining money in the Veterans Choice Program will run out in mid-August, a few short weeks from now,” he said.
+“We know that veteran demand for care through Choice has never been higher and, consequently, the remaining money in the Veterans Choice Program will run out in mid-August, a few short weeks from now,” he said.
 “We cannot allow that to happen.”

 One option now would be to bring up the measure under different rules for a simple majority vote, but Republican leaders were still discussing how to proceed before the House departs for its traditional August recess.